sbenita/saml2art/README.md

 ### Installation

-_saml2art_ can be installed by running `pip install black`.
+_saml2art_ can be installed by running `pip install saml2art`.
 It requires Python 3.7.0+.

 ### Usage